A sunny harbour with shining yachts and boats, with mountains and blue skies in the background

-Monaco’s a pretty unique destination – an independent nation ruled by the Grimaldi family since 1297 (with brief interruptions), it’s prime minister is appointed by the monarch in consultation with France.
+Monaco’s a pretty unique destination – an independent nation ruled by the Grimaldi family since 1297, it’s prime minister is appointed by it’s monarch in consultation with France.
 It’s the world’s second smallest state after Vatican City; the most densely populated; the third richest by capita; and 30% of its population are millionaires.

 The practical stuff